26 July 2024

 Assessment: a 5-minute oral presentation and defence of a report followed by a 10-minute Q&A.

 10 UK Credit / 5 ECTS.
 You will receive a certificate and an official NTU transcript of results with your credits recorded.

-GBP 1200: £1080 Early-bird discount if paid by 30 April 2023.
-Tuition fee includes course materials, our exciting social and cultural programme, support from our friendly team of student buddies, use of our GSS Hub with free drinks, and a trip to the beautiful city of York.
+GBP 1200: Apply and pay your tuition fee by 30 April 2024 and receive our Early-Bird discount of £100.
+Tuition fee includes course materials, our exciting social and cultural programme, support from our friendly team of student buddies, use of our GSS Hub with free drinks, and a trip to the beautiful university city of Cambridge.

-An early-bird discount if tuition fee payment is received by 30 April 2023.
+£100 early-bird discount if tuition fee payment is received by 30 April 2024.
 A further discount is offered to groups of 10+ students travelling from the same University.